Re: [ledgersmb-devel] Setting a policy for our dependencies

 The answer to this point - from me at least - is a firm No. People can install most packages from their distro, but if some have been blocked by us due to version mismatch, they'll have to accept that if they don't install manually for the remaining packages, `cpanm` is going to upgrade the packages which have mismatched versions.
 By consequence they'll need something like "local::lib".

 The obvious question then is why we accept older versions of PGObject while blacklisting some but not all version numbers of PGObject::Simple.
 Obviously we want working software.
 It seems the answer is "that's the best we can do right now."
 However, such a line makes me uncomfortable because it seems like we are saying that we require that it works with the version on CPAN, but will bend over backwards just a little for the sake of a few popular distributions (I assume we would not do the same if we were talking about a more current version in Debian and an older version in, say, OpenSuSE).
+So let's accept that this is the best we can do for now but I want to say I see the situation as posing some problems that I think should be on our radar.
+So I would like to see what we can do to sanely remove the blacklists.

 I would ague that maybe we don't and therefore maybe the cpanfile should presume that patched versions of broken dependencies exist and we should just say "not our problem" aside from user support.